linkarzu/linkarzu.github.io/_posts/neovim/2025-01-25-autosave-autoformat.md

 ---
-title: I Found the Perfect Auto-save and Auto-format Settings for Neovim
+title: >-
+  Neovim Auto-Format (conform.nvim) & Auto-Save (auto-save.nvim) Masterclass You
+  didn't Know you Need
 description: >-
   Do you come from Obsidian for taking notes and are used to auto-save, you don't know what auto-format is and how it can benefit you?
 image:
-  path: ./../../assets/img/imgs/250117-thux-simple-bar-sketchybar.avif
+  path: ./../../assets/img/imgs/250126-thux-autosave-autoformat.avif
 date: '2025-01-25 06:10:00 +0000'
 categories:
   - macos